sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 "Omission perspecuity" (making clear the difference between something that is missing, placeholders, and actually non-existent).
 Is this where (programming) languages use formal parameters or templates with holes?
 So that confirms what Colin is saying: language engineering should start supporting viewpoint engineering.
 Perhaps this interpretation is to low brow: views should have formal parameters?
 Opinions appreciated.

+### 10:00am

+Question from the audience: ok there is this platonic integrated core model of the software "the sum", but what about the constraints between the different orthographic projections?

+_Answer (interpreted by y.t.): well, the constraints should be part of the projections somewhere. the sum is complete and redundancy free.

+Question: what about lossy abstractions in the views? like metrics for example?

+_Answer (interpreted by y.t.)_: well, the trick is that we have to make the sum stored somewhere to be able to solve partiality caused by abstraction.

+Question: language technology can have an important role in defining the "sum".
+Its good to have large part of the sum as "text" and not hidden as a semantic object which is hard to standardize.

+_Answer_: yes, for example togetherj did this.
+But we have to led go that code and textual form is superior.
+That's a historical accident.
+"You can model Java code".

 ---